Exit Interview Template

 Step 3 to filling out an exit interview sample career

 The form’s next part is dedicated to the reasons why you have decided to leave your position in the company.
-The part is divided into several blocks with lists of options: Resignation, Laid Off, and Retirement.
-Choose the relevant reason and list.
+This part is divided into several blocks with these options: Resignation, Laid Off, and Retirement.

-If your reason is resignation, you can select from over 10 different explanations.
+You can select from over ten different explanations if your reason is resignation.
 They include relocation to another city, family needs, dissatisfaction with coworkers or work itself, and others.
 Mark the boxes that suit your case.

 If you are quitting because you were fired, you may pick one of three options.
 However, they all describe the cases when people are fired for reasons beyond their control: lack of work, abolition of position, or lack of funds.